attilammagyar/mpe-emulator/README.md

    [FL Studio seems to have some quirks](#bugs-known-fl-studio) when it comes to MIDI plugins (e.g. Pitch Bend messages emitted by the VST 3 version of MPE Emulator get messed up by FL Studio).

+ * Use CC 64 for setting up the sustain pedal, and the "_Channel Pressure (Aftertouch)_" (VST 3) or "_Ch AT_" (FST, VST 2.4) parameter for setting up channel pressure with the above method.
+To trigger a channel pressure event, hold down a key on the MIDI keyboard before clicking on the "_Link to controller..._" menu item, then click on the menu item, and then increase the pressure on the key until FL Studio recognizes it.

 <a href="#toc">Table of Contents</a>